thomas097/Haemodynamic-Optimization-Reinforcement-Learning/README.md

 2. Run `action_matrices.py`

-### Pretraining an encoder
+### Pretraining an Encoder

 A different script was used to train each of the encoders:

 **Transformer**: In `pretraining/pretrain_transformer.py` set `task` to pretraining objective of choice (either of `ae|fp|bc|mt`) and run script.<br>
 **CKCNN**: In `pretraining/pretrain_ckcnn.py` set `task` to pretraining objective of choice (either of `ae|fp|bc|mt`) and run script.

-### Training a policy
+### Optimizing a Treatment Policy

-In `experiments/train_dqn_pretrained.py` and set paths to training and validation datasets of choice and set `behavior_policy_file` to the behavior policy estimated for this dataset.
+In `experiments/train_dqn_pretrained.py` and set paths to training and validation datasets of choice, i.e. the `train.csv` and `valid.csv` from AmsterdamUMCdb or MIMIC-III, and set `behavior_policy_file` to the behavior policy estimated for this dataset.
 Set `encoder` path to location of pretrained encoder and run script.